 Ezetimibe, also known as Zetia®, is a medication that can be added to statins to boost their effects.
 So, strictly speaking, it’s not really a statin substitute but it can help lower your statin dose and this is important because statin side effects are more likely with higher statin doses.

 Remember, Step One Foods can also help lower your statin dose.
 That’s because specific foods have profoundly positive effects on health.
-And, combining Step One Foods with lower statin doses is a better first option than relying on combinations of medications.
+Using food in combination with drugs is a better first option than relying on combinations of medications.

 5. Red yeast rice